-With BEST SHOT (page 76), you can select the sample scene that matches the type of movie you are trying to shoot and the camera will change its setup accordingly, for beautiful movies every time.
+With BEST SHOT (page 70), you can select the sample scene that matches the type of movie you are trying to shoot and the camera will change its setup accordingly, for beautiful movies every time.
 Selecting the "Natural Green" BEST SHOT scene, for example, will shoot images with vivid green trees and grass.
-Movie Recording is disabled while certain BEST SHOT scenes are being used.
+Note that some BEST SHOT scenes cannot be used while recording a movie.